joomengine/jcb-documentation/022-Global-Settings-of-Component-Builder.md

 # GLOBAL SETTINGS OF COMPONENT BUILDER

-Hi.
-Today we would like to look at component builders options or what we would call global settings.
-Now I possibly through the tutorials have from time to time touched on certain areas.

 ### Options Button For Global Configurations

-Now we would like to give a more [00:00:19](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m19s) precise look at the options area of Component Builder.
-It's accessible through the options button.
-If you have the permissions, you'll see this button(options) and I can open it.
-The permissions, by that I mean certain users may not see this button(options), if they are in a different group than that global [00:00:41](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s) administrator.
-You can change those permissional structures as needed.
-So you click on options and this will open 'the component builder configurations' or global settings, as often referred to, or options or settings.
-And there are number of switches here that is worth knowing about.
-These areas here you could add your own details if you would like to have it displayed [00:01:13](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m13s) in the components front-end.
+Concerning the options area of Component Builder.[00:00:19](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m19s) Open Component Builder Dashboard: It's accessible through the 'options' button.
+Only users with permission will be able to see this button'options', if they are in a different group than that global administrator the 'options' button will not be visible.[00:00:41](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s)   Those permissional structures can be changed as needed.
+Click on options and this will open 'Component Builder configurations'.
+Here are some important switches.
+These areas(See video) could added to your own details if you would like to have it displayed in the components front-end.
+[00:01:13](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m13s)<<<<<<<<<<<<<<<<<<<<<<<<,

 ### Check In Timer